cdelahousse/Radio-Tray-Documentation/draft.markdown

-####Conventions:
-This document uses the following conventions:

-* "$> `command`" denotes a command line prompt and associated command
-* Any `word` in a mono spaced font is a technical keyword
-* References to source material are links

 ##Installation

 Whenever possible, please use a package manager to install Radio Tray.
 This will keep all dependencies in check and ensure a successful installation.